jakejs/jake/docs/overview.md

 The `exclude` method will prevent files from being included in the list.
 These files must resolve to actual files on the filesystem.
-It can be called either with an array of items, or mutliple single parameters.
+It can be called either with an array of items, or multiple single parameters.
 Items can be glob-patterns, individual file-names, string-representations of regular-expressions, or regular-expression literals.